TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 12/2 Chronicles 12.3.md

 ---

-with twelve hundred chariots, and threescore thousand horsemen.
-And the people were without number that came with him out of Egypt: the Lubim, the Sukkiim, and the Ethiopians.
+with twelve hundred chariots, and sixty thousand horsemen.
+The people were without number who came with him out of Egypt: the Lubim, the Sukkiim, and the Ethiopians.